Suggestion: Watch the 20 minutes video tutorial before reading this article

 The EMC Directive is applicable to fixed electronic appliances, such as LED displays.
-The purpose is to ensure that electrical equipment don’t interfere with other electronics, and signals, in its proximity.
-While it’s impossible to completely eliminate electromagnetic emittance, the EMC directive sets strict limits – which in turn depend on the type of product, its usage and intended environment.
-However, products covered by the R&TTE Directive, are not regulated by the EMC directive.
+The purpose is to ensure that electrical equipment doesn’t interfere with other electronic devices, and signals, in its proximity.
+While it’s impossible to completely eliminate electromagnetic emittance, the EMC directive sets strict limits – which in turn depends on the type of product, its usage, and the intended environment.

-The Machinery Directive is applicable to machinery, interchangeable equipment and parts.
-The machinery directive primarily regulates mechanical design and electrical design, but also ropes, chains and other safety aspects of machinery.
+The Machinery Directive is applicable to machinery, interchangeable equipment, and parts.
+The machinery directive primarily regulates mechanical properties and electrical safety, but also ropes, chains, and other safety aspects of machinery.
 That said, motor vehicles and many types of consumer electronic appliances, are not regulated by the Machinery Directive.

 d.
 Toy Safety Directive (EN 71)

-EN 71 regulates toys, and other children’s products.
-It’s not one uniform standard, but divided into 13 different EN 71 standards.
+EN 71 regulates toys and other children’s products.
+EN 71 not one single standard but divided into 13 different EN 71 standards.
 In most cases, more than one EN 71 standard is applicable.
-EN 71 regulates various aspects of toys and children’s products, including, but not limited to: flammability, mechanical and physical properties, chemicals and heavy metals.
+EN 71 regulates various aspects of toys and children’s products, including, but not limited to flammability, mechanical and physical properties, chemicals and heavy metals.
 In addition, EN 71 also stipulates requirements for graphical symbols (e.g., age warnings) and other labeling requirements.

 e.
 Radio Equipment Directive (RED)

-The Radio Equipment Directive (RED) is replacing R&TTE, and is applicable to radio and telecommunication equipment.
+The Radio Equipment Directive (RED) is applicable to radio and telecommunication equipment.
 The scope of regulations includes both final products and individual components.
-Therefore, products with radio, WiFi and Bluetooth transmitters and receivers are required to comply.
+Therefore, products with radio, WiFi, and Bluetooth transmitters and receivers are required to comply.
 This includes, but is not limited to, Android tablets, Smartphones and WiFi routers.